TinkerTech

 About

-TinkerTech offers coding, robotics, and maker programs where students take on fun maker activities, coding challenges, and hands-on design and engineering challenges.
-Participants work on projects like building with electric circuits, wiring and programming robots (including LEGO bots and micro:bit), and making simple machines.
-Students also create animated worlds, clicker games, and platformers using Scratch, and some classes delve into machine learning AI.
+TinkerTech offers coding, robotics, and maker programs where students take part in fun maker activities, coding challenges, and hands-on design and engineering challenges.
+Participants work on projects such as building with electric circuits, programming robots and LEGO bots, using micro:bit, and creating animated worlds, clicker games, and platformers using Scratch.
+Activities also include machine learning AI, making simple machines, building electric circuits, wiring robots, and other STEM activities.

 • Ages: 6–13 years old